A Study of Commonsense Reasoning over Visual Object Properties: A Commonsense Framework for Evaluating Object Property Reasoning

 \subsection{Reasoning Complexity}

-The four object property dimensions can support questions with various levels of complexity.
-We introduce three levels of reasoning complexity: \emph{direct recognition}, \emph{property inference}, and \emph{counterfactual reasoning}, exemplified in Figure~\ref{fig:benchmark_example}.
-We expect that the progression from direct recognition to counterfactual reasoning requires an increasingly high level of abstraction to answer a question, thus increasing in difficulty~\citep{xu2021sutd}.
+The four object property dimensions can support questions with varying reasoning complexity.
+We introduce three levels of reasoning complexity: \emph{direct recognition}, \emph{property inference}, and \emph{counterfactual reasoning}, which are exemplified in \cref{fig:benchmark_example}.
+These levels are grounded in cognitive science on compositional reasoning \cite{fields2016humans}.
+We hypothesize that the progression from direct recognition to counterfactual reasoning requires an increasingly high level of abstraction to answer a question, and a shifting emphasis from perception to reasoning, thus increasing in difficulty~\cite{fields2016humans,xu2021sutd}.

-\textbf{Direct Recognition} questions are features that can be detected by observation and general categorical knowledge.
-Questions at this level can be recognized through an atomic step of perception and reside at the physical and taxonomic property dimensions.
-Since answers can be derived from specific visual regions or patterns, recognition questions primarily assess object recognition abilities, e.g., the top question in Figure \ref{fig:benchmark_example} only requires identifying land animals and categorizing them as mammals.
+\textbf{Direct Recognition} questions ask about features that can be detected by observation and basic taxonomic knowledge.
+These questions can be answered with an atomic step of perception, and reside at the physical and taxonomic property dimensions.
+For example, the top question in \cref{fig:benchmark_example} only requires identifying the land animals as mammals.

-\textbf{Property Inference} questions are targeted at the functional and relational property dimensions, which require deeper abstraction, introducing multi-step reasoning.
-Due to the properties having codependencies among objects and underlying relations across different image regions, this would push models to generalize beyond surface-level features.
-For example, in Figure \ref{fig:benchmark_example}, the middle question requires identifying a bicycle, a car, and a plane, categorizing them as vehicles, and then reasoning about their utility in transportation.
+\textbf{Property Inference} questions target the functional and relational property dimensions, which require deeper abstraction, introducing multi-step reasoning.
+This examines abilities to generalize beyond surface-level features by focusing on interdependencies and relationships among objects.
+For example, in \cref{fig:benchmark_example}, the middle question requires identifying a bike, a car, and a plane, categorizing them as vehicles, and then reasoning about their utility in transportation.

-\textbf{Counterfactual Reasoning} questions probe the VLM's ability to reason about hypothetical, altered, or out-of-context scenarios.
-Counterfactual questions span any of the four property dimensions.
-In addition to visual recognition and inference, counterfactual questions also require commonsense knowledge and flexible abstraction (e.g., creating a contextualized procedure that identifies remaining circular objects besides half of the clocks in the bottom question of Figure \ref{fig:benchmark_example}), which makes them the most complex of the three reasoning categories in our framework.
+\textbf{Counterfactual Reasoning} questions probe the ability to reason about hypothetical, altered, or out-of-context scenarios.
+In addition to visual recognition and inference, counterfactual questions also require commonsense knowledge and flexible abstraction (e.g., creating a contextualized procedure that identifies remaining circular objects besides half of the clocks in the bottom question of \cref{fig:benchmark_example}), thus forming the most complex reasoning level in our framework.
+Counterfactual questions in OPTICS span any of the four property dimensions.